SpenceKonde/megaTinyCore/megaavr/extras/Ref_Digital.md

 (murmurs of annoyance from the audience 'about damn time!')

 * We supply the classics, which work as you know them to:
-  * pinMode(uint8_t pin, uint8_t mode)
+  * pinMode(uint8_t pin, uint8_t mode) `i'ts slow as shit! `
-  * digitalWrite(uint8_t pin, uint8_t state)- state should be LOW, HIGH, or CHANGE. *All other values are invalid* and hve *undefined behavior*  LOW, HIGH and CHANGE have numeric values of 0, 1, and 2, though using the numbers is deprecated.
+  * digitalWrite(uint8_t pin, uint8_t state)- state should be `LOW`, `HIGH`, or `CHANGE`. *All other values are invalid* and hve *undefined behavior*  `LOW`, `HIGH` and `CHANGE` have numeric values of 0, 1, and 2, though using the numbers is deprecated.
 What digitalWrite() does not do is evaluate the state argument as a boolean and branch based on that.
   * digitalRead(uint8_t pin) - returns a uint8_t, not an int. **Does not turn off PWM when used on a pin currently outputting PWM, unlike the default core.
 Do you really want all the turnOffPWM overhead?
 Does it even make sense that reading will cancel an effect you enabled with a function ending in "Write"?**
   * analogWrite(uint8_t pin, uint8_t duty) - *That's not digital* "Well I can't very well talk about the ovewrhead without bringing up PWM, as you'll see."
 * There has always been an internal function by this name, which does exactly what it sounds like.
 For reasons unclear to me, it was hidden.
   * turnOffPWM(uint8_t pin) - turns off PWM on the pin passed to it, if it's a PWM pin.
 Otherwise does nothing but burn a lot of clock cycles, especially on Dx-series.
 Mostly used internally, and you just digitalWrite() the pin for the same effect.
 * And we have added a bunch of new API extensions...
+  * openDrain(uint8_t pin, uint8_t state) - State = `LOW` or `FLOATING` (HIGH will work, but is not recommended).
+Leaves the port output value at 0 (and sets it to that if it isn't there already), and just changes the direction.
   * digitalWriteFast(uint8_t pin, uint8_t state) - arguments must be compile-time known foldable constants (compile errors saying as much if you try), but if they are, these are extremely fast and lightweight.
 And let's face it, this covers a lot of real situations.
   * digitalReadFast(uint8_t pin) - As above; in a construction like `if(digitalReadFast(PINNUMBER)){...}` may use only a single clock cycle on the test.
   * pinModeFast(uint8_t pin, uint8_t mode) - as above.
 Performance and overhead suffer significantly if mode not constant.
   * openDrainFast(uint8_t pin, uint8_t state) - as above.
-  * pinConfigure(uint8_t pin, uint16_t pin_config) - wrapper around all things pin maniupulation related, allowing direction and output value to be set along with all the options in the PINnCFG register.
+  *] pinConfigure(uint8_t pin, uint16_t pin_config) - wrapper around all things pin maniupulation related, allowing direction and output value to be set along with all the options in the PINnCFG register.
-* We have applied some policies to all of these functions
+* We have applied some policies to all of these fnctions
-  * Things like digitalWrite() or pinMode() that get an argument where only a small number of options are valid, if you pass a compile time known constant that isn't valid, you'll get a compile error telling you as much.
+  * Things like digitalWrite() or pinMode() that get an argument where only a small number of options are valid, if you pass a compiletime known constant that isn't valid, you'll get a compile error telling you as much.
-  * All things that take a pin number as an argument, if that argument is compile time known constant, and is invalid (eg, pin doesn't exist), you'll be told as much through a compile error
+  * All things that take a pin number as an argument, if that argument is compiletime known constant, and is invalid (eg, pin doesn't exist), you'll be told as much through a compile error
     * This is consistent with my philosophy that "There is no way this line could ever not be a bug" - such as telling a pin to do something that didn't correspond to anything a pin could do is a valid and appropriate reason to generate a compile error.
   * There are many ways to outfox these "badArg" errors, since they only work on foldable compile-time-known constants.
 But they help to quickly catch the stupid bugs - bad tab completions, constant pin assignments copy/pasted from code for other modern AVRs, etc
 * We discourage referrign to pins by numbers.
 PIN_PA1, PIN_PB3 is preferred.
 If they're not defined at compile time, you're compiling for the wrong part or are trying to use ports you don't have.